-The Local Government Act 1989 provides the legislative framework governing each council's ability to develop and adapt a rating system according to its own needs.
+The legislative framework set out in the Local Government Act 1989 determines council's ability to develop a rating system.
+The framework provides significant flexibility for Council to tailor a system that suits its needs.

-Under Section 155 of the Local Government Act 1989, a Council may declare the following rates and charges on rateable land:
+Section 155 of the Local Government Act 1989 provides that a Council may declare the following rates and charges on ratable land: